cryptomator/docs/source/desktop/volume-type.rst

 By default unlocked vaults are mounted as a network drive to a drive letter.
 Using WebDAV on Windows has the following drawbacks:

-    * the size of transferred files is set to a maximum of 4GB
+    * the size of transferred files is restricted to a maximum of 4GB
     * the total and free space of the network drive shown in the explorer equals the C: drive, albeit not true

+..
 Additionally, sometimes mounting fails with ``System error 67 has occurred.
 The network name cannot be found.`` (or its translations).
+..
 If it happens, follow you can follow the guide TODO to get access again.

 .. _desktop/vault-mounting/webdav/applescript: